—✴︎ 𝐵𝓁𝑒𝓈𝓈𝒾𝓃𝑔 𝐼𝓃 𝒟𝒾𝓈𝑔𝓊𝒾𝓈𝑒 ✴︎—

 “Take your time, I’m waiting out here,” his smile reaches his squinting eyes.
 His unhurried and delicate voice dampens a few nerves.

 With your hair somewhat disheveled by the chaos, your head turns to a temperate knock on your door.
 You open the door to find him fidgeting with a single pink Chrysanthemum.
-Seeing him again in person relieved the remaining apprehension about his identity.
+Seeing him again in person relieves the remaining apprehension about his identity.

 Adjusting the straps around your heels, he calls for you, “Y/N!”